Vanilla Pudding From Scratch

 • Combine.
 Slowly add the dry mixture to the milk mixture.
 Whisk as you combine the two mixtures until it has a smooth consistency and all ingredients fully dissolve.

 • Heat mixture.
-Pour the mixture into a medium-sized saucepan and set over medium heat.
+Pour the mixture into a medium-sized saucepan and set it over medium heat.
 Continue to whisk the mixture as it heats up to keep it from overcooking and burning.
 After 4-5 minutes, the mixture will begin to thicken.
-Once thickened, remove from heat.
+Once thickened, remove from the heat.

 • Add butter and vanilla.
 Add butter and vanilla to the thickened pudding and whisk once more until everything is blended and your pudding has a nice, smooth, thick consistency.